vi4m/swiftbox/README.md

     CommandLineSource(prefix: "--config:my-prefix-")
 ])
 ```
-Prefix can be set, so it reads only arguments which starts with given value, defaults to `--config:`
+If a prefix is set, only arguments which start with a given value will be read.
+Defaults to `--config:`

 ###### Sample Configuration
 ```swift